AbigailGreen/AyrshireWitches/README.md

 ![alt text](am-i-responsive-image/amiresponsivepp1.PNG)

 Witches of Ayrshire is an informative website.
 It aims to provide the visitor with interesting information regarding the subject matter of witches and witch trials in the region of Ayrshire, Scotland.

 This site is for anyone with an interest in witches, witch trials or the mystical medieval history of the region.

-The homepage describes six different witches from the area, and their trials.
+Six different witches from the area and brief recounts of their trials are described on the homepage.

-There is a page with a timeline of historical events, as well as a page with general facts about the subject of witchcraft.
+There is a timeline page showing historical events from modern times through to the past, as well as a page with general facts about the subject of witchcraft.

+There is a form for the user to complete and submit on the homepage, if the user is interested in joining a mailing list.

+There are links to references and further reading material on the homepage.

+Social media links and a home button are on the footer of each page.

 ## **User Experience (UX)**